umgbhalla/dotfiles/README.md

 ## Manual Installation <a name="manualinstall"></a>

-This installation summarizes installing `bspwm` onto `Manjaro`.
+This installation summarizes installing `bspwm` onto `Arch`.

 #### Setup

-1. Download the [Manjaro Gnome minimal edition](https://manjaro.org/downloads/official/gnome/).
-Since Gnome will eventually be replaced by `bspwm`, it doesn't necessary matter which window manager you choose, but I prefer `Gnome` because it is simple and will provide nice tweaking options later.
-I downloaded version `manjaro-gnome-19.0.2-minimal-200311-linux54.iso`.
+> In this setup I go over how I installed and configured Arch for my own personal use.
+The [Arch Wiki](https://wiki.archlinux.org/index.php/installation_guide) is much more thorough and goes into depth on details I may skim over.

+1. Download [Arch](https://www.archlinux.org/download/).
+I downloaded version `archlinux-2020.04.01-x86_64.iso`.
 2. Burn the cd image onto a usb.
 This can be done using a number of different tools:
     - [Balena Etcher](https://www.balena.io/etcher/)
     - [Rufus](https://rufus.ie/)